John Walker- Executive Director

 My name is Dani Kebschull and I’m the new Program Coordinator for the Kenai Peninsula Family Caregiver Support Program (KPFCSP), a State grant from the Senior and Disabilities Services.
 This grant is near and dear to my heart, having worked in the program for over 9 years at the Soldotna location.
 Now it’s back and better than ever before right here at the Nikiski Senior Center!

 I’ve lived in Soldotna nearly all my life, gone to elementary school, the first “junior high, the only high school then, KCHS, and received an AAS in Human Services and a BA in Anthropology at the Kenai Peninsula College.
-My husband and I were married in 1977 (in Soldotna!) and recently celebrated 46 married years this past October.
+My husband and I were married in 1977 (in Soldotna!)
 I have seen many changes to the Peninsula and in the grant program.